Sally Griffin's art has an allegorical edge. Figurative and surreal,

-they are rooted in modernism; a blend of lyric dream and worldly experience.
+it is rooted in modernism; a blend of lyric dream and worldly experience.

-She creates journeys of dicovery, set in landscapes that she knows from
+Sally creates journeys of dicovery, set in landscapes that she knows from

 New Zealand and Australia.

 New Zealand Books